OlegTkachenkoY/hackathonBITEhack/README.md

 ## hackathon-eng-data.ipynb
 Model of RNN built on english twitts dataset.
-It predicts wheter the email is sorf of hate speech or not.
+It predicts wheter the email is a type of hate speech or not.

 ## latestversion.ipynb

 Model of RNN built on polish twitts dataset.
-It also predicts wheter the email is sorf of hate speech or not.
+It also predicts wheter the email is a type of hate speech or not.

 ## Polish_tweets
 Dataset of labeled, polish twitts made by ourselves.